Dr. Michael May (FRCS) — Updated on January 26, 2023

 Why are blood tests needed to diagnose women’s hair loss?

-Genetic male hair loss follows a typical pattern: a receding hairline followed by development of a bald spot on the crown.
-But women’s hair loss rarely follows a pattern.
-Instead, women tend to experience hair loss across the scalp, which is known as diffuse thinning.
+Genetic male hair loss follows a typical pattern which is the development of a receding hairline followed by the development of a bald spot on the crown.
+However, women’s hair loss rarely follows a pattern.
+Instead, women tend to experience hair loss/thinning across the scalp, which is known as diffuse thinning.

 Diffuse thinning is a symptom of multiple hair loss conditions, including:

-- Female pattern hair loss — caused by genetics and/or hormones
+• Female pattern hair loss —thinning hair caused by genetics and/or hormones.

-- Telogen effluvium — caused by stress, anxiety, or trauma
+• Telogen effluvium — hair fall caused by stress, anxiety, or trauma.

-- Alopecia areata incognita — an autoimmune condition
+• Alopecia areata incognita — an autoimmune condition where the body’s immune system attacks the hair follicles.

-Because these hair loss types look similar, visual tests aren’t always the best way to diagnose them.
+Since these hair loss types look similar, visual tests aren’t always the best way to diagnose them.
 The Ludwig Scale, for example, can only measure the extent of hair loss, rather than the type.
-Blood tests for hair loss are the fastest, most reliable way to determine the cause of hair loss in women.
+Blood tests for hair loss in females are the fastest, most reliable way to determine the cause of hair loss in women.

 Blood tests for hair loss